Michael Bigg: Death

 In 1984, Mike was diagnosed with leukemia.
-While ill, he continued to work to complete his final report on killer whales, and was able to see it in print shortly before he died on 18 October 1990.
-He was 51.
+While ill, he continued to work to complete his final report on killer whales and was able to see it in print shortly before he died on October 18, 1990.
+He was 50 years old.
 Bigg was survived by a son Colin who died in 2009, his wife Silke, a daughter Michelle, two sisters Carol & Pamela, and his parents Andy who died in 2003 and Irene who died in 1993.

 Bigg's ashes were scattered in Johnstone Strait.
 Attendees, and the press, noted that more than thirty killer whales appeared in the waters in time for the ceremony.
 The Robson Bight Ecological Reserve in Johnstone Strait, which was designated as a killer whale sanctuary in 1982, was renamed the Robson Bight/Michael Bigg Ecological Reserve.
 The reserve includes one of the few "rubbing beaches" in the world, where killer whales gather to rub against smooth underwater pebbles.

-A female resident killer whale born shortly before Bigg's death in 1990, is unofficially named "M.B." (her official name is G-46).
+A female northern resident killer whale born shortly before Bigg's death in 1990, is unofficially named "M.B." (her official name is G-46).
 The "Dr. Michael Bigg Memorial Bursary" was created at the University of Victoria for students of marine biology.
 The Vancouver Aquarium created a scholarship program sponsored by the Wild Killer Whale Adoption Program.
 The "Michael A. Bigg Award" is presented annually to a graduate student whose thesis/dissertation research focuses on cetaceans toward the identification or conservation of cetacean habitat.

-A male southern resident killer whale of J pod was named after Bigg, having been born in the year Bigg died.
-This whale is known as "Mike" (as given by the Whale Museum) and has an alphanumerical designation of J-26 (as given by the Center for Whale Research).
+J26 was the first male southern resident orca to be born in 1991 after Bigg died.
+The day the newborn was first sighted, and after his sex was revealed, he was instantly given the name "Mike" by Bigg's longtime colleague Ken Balcomb of the Center for Whale Research on San Juan Island.